adnan-td/Admin-Dashboard/README.md

 It is an html, css and javascript web-project built with tools like bootstrap, parcel (npm package), font-awesome, etc.\
 It has 8+ pages, 3000+ lines of code, support for mobile devices and alot of DOM manipulation with Javascript.\
 Check it out here => https://adnan-s-husain.github.io/Admin-Dashboard/ \
-This is one of my first projects ever as a freelancer😎.
+This is one of my first projects ever as a freelancer😎 where I worked with the Skumminity Team.

 ## Here's how it looks-like